jobayer-mojumder/daily-task-native-php/README.md

 # Daily task management with Laravel and Native php

-This project is ideal for those looking to understand the integration of native PHP within a Laravel project, as well as for anyone needing a straightforward task management tool.
+This project is ideal for those looking to understand the integration of native PHP within a Laravel project, as well as for anyone needing a straightforward task management tool as a desktop application.

 ## Installation
 Clone the repository locally